- Public Complaints

 For a minimum of two (2) years:

-- Shall not work as a CRNA.
+- Shall not work as a Certified Registered Nurse Anesthetist

-- Shall not work for a staffing agency or as a traveler.
+- Shall not work for a staffing agency or as a traveler

-- Shall not work in home health or in home care.
+- Shall not work in home health or in home care

-- Shall not work in home hospice.
+- Shall not work in home hospice

-- Shall not make home visits.
+- Shall not make home visits

 Conditions may be extended in accordance with an addictionologist’s recommendation(s) or incidents of noncompliance.

-Any failure to comply with the AP requirements may result in termination of the order.
+Any failure to comply with the Alternative Program requirements may result in termination of the order.
 If the order is terminated, the nursing license is voluntarily surrendered for a minimum of one (1) year.
 Licensee must submit evidence of a minimum of one (1) year of sobriety prior to petitioning for reinstatement.

-Successful Completion of the AP
+Successful Completion of the Alternative Program

 Participants must be successfully monitored by the Board for three (3) years of satisfactory employment in a licensed nursing position in North Carolina or after five (5) years of drug screening.

-Once successfully completed, the Licensee is no longer required to submit random drug screens or report to the Board of Nursing and there are no longer conditions on the practice of nursing.
+Once successfully completed, the licensee is no longer required to submit random drug screens or report to the Board of Nursing and there are no longer conditions on the practice of nursing.